 Jesus is said to have walked on water on the Sea of Galilee, and this morning we enjoy a trip across the waters, surrounded by landscapes sacred for thousands of years.
 On to Capernaum, where we see Peter’s house and the many inscriptions left by Christian pilgrims over the centuries, and then to Tabgha, the site of the miracle of the Multiplication of the Loaves and Fishes.
 Visit Mount of the Beatitude where Jesus preached the ‘Sermon on the Mount’ for lovely views over Galilee.
 Before returning to our hotel we see the extraordinary ancient boat reclaimed from the Sea of Galilee, dating from the time of Jesus.

-Day 8 Galilee - Haifa - Tel Aviv - London
+Day 8 Galilee - Haifa - Tel Aviv - UK

 Morning departure from Galilee to Haifa, Israel’s largest port city, where we view the world-famous Baha’i Gardens.
 On to Caesarea, built by King Herod and once the capital of Judea, to see the amphitheatre and crusader ruins.
-Our discovery at an end, we return to Tel Aviv airport for our direct, scheduled easyJet or El Al flight to London Heathrow or Luton Airport.
-On arrival you will be met and guided to your Titan vehicle, for the journey home.
+We then transfer to Tel Aviv airport for your return flight to the UK.
+Upon arrival, your Titan vehicle will be waiting for the journey home.